AgentMark: Utility-Preserving Behavioral Watermarking for Agents

 \subsection{Planning-Time Behavior Channel and Distribution-Preserving Coding}

 We model the agent's planning stage as sampling from a time-varying discrete channel.
 At each time step $t$, the channel is characterized by an implicit behavior distribution $P_t^\star$ over the behavior set $\mathcal{B}_t$.
 The unwatermarked agent makes an implicit behavior choice $b_t \sim P_t^\star$.
 In our setting, we elicit an explicit estimate of $P_t^\star$ as a probability list $P_t$ over candidate behaviors.
+Our distribution-preserving guarantee is defined with respect to the elicited distribution $P_t$.
 To embed a provenance payload $m \in \{0,1\}^L$, a watermarked agent replaces random sampling with a distribution-preserving encoder and outputs

 where $r_t \in (0,1]$ denotes shared sampling randomness.
 We assume the embedder and verifier share a secret key $K_{\mathrm{sh}}$ so that the verifier can reproduce the same per-step randomness from logged context when decoding.